BharathPalanisamy/US-Census-Male-to-Female-Ratio/README.md

 1.3 Use the provided Python script to fetch data and generate a graph
 - The graph will display population trends, male-to-female ratios, and a visual indicator of gender population dominance over time.

-## Credit of this idea goes to my mentor: Santhosh Kannala
+## Credit of this idea goes to my mentor: Santhosh Kanala